 8. Think green when giving gifts

-Whether your shopping for the hard-to-please boyfriend, the mother-in-law with a passion for cooking there is a green gift out there for them.
+Whether you shopping for a hard-to-please boyfriend or a mother-in-law with a passion for cooking there is a green gift out there for them.
 You may have to put a little extra thought into the selection but it will be worth it.

 Try giving experiences instead of physical gifts.
 Tickets to shows or outings that the person would be interested in always work well.
 Even dinner, a movie or just spending time together can be a priceless gift.